Kobe Bryant's widow sues helicopter company after crash

 The pilot, Ara Zobayan, was among the nine people killed in the crash last month.

-The lawsuit comes as thousands attended a public memorial service for the basketball legend, his daughter and the other victims at the arena where the NBA superstar played most of his career.
+The lawsuit came as thousands attended a public memorial service for the basketball legend and his daughter at the arena where the NBA superstar played most of his career.

-The sold-out memorial service is being held at the Staples Center, which is home to the Los Angeles Lakers, and is known as the "house that Kobe built".
+The sold-out memorial service was held at the Staples Center, which is home to the Los Angeles Lakers, and is known as the "house that Kobe built".

 The basketball star was killed along with his 13-year-old daughter when the helicopter he was travelling in crashed in Calabasas, California, north of Los Angeles on 26 January.